andy23512/blog-zh-tw/source/_posts/en/tangent-s-master-forge-set-up-record.md

 ![image](https://hackmd.io/_uploads/BymbRPx3ke.png)

-After that, I used the provided USB-C to USB-C cable to connect the ==left port== of the right digitizer and the ==right port== of the left digitizer.
+After that, I used the provided USB-C to USB-C cable to connect the *left port* of the right digitizer and the *right port* of the left digitizer.
 Then I could connect it to my computer again and use it.

 ![20250308_192831](https://hackmd.io/_uploads/rkSuJOe2yg.jpg)